-- 11. Consumer Information - a.
-ODM, or its delegated entity, will provide membership notices, informational materials, and instructional materials to members and eligible individuals in a manner and format that may be easily understood.
-At least annually, ODM or designee will provide current MCP members with an open enrollment notice which describes the managed care program and includes information on the MCP options in the service area and other information regarding the managed care program as specified in 42 CFR 438.10. - b.
-ODM will notify members or ask MCPs to notify members about significant changes affecting contractual requirements, member services or access to providers. - c.
-If an MCP elects not to provide, reimburse, or cover a counseling service or referral service due to an objection to the service on moral or religious grounds, ODM will provide coverage and reimbursement for these services for the MCP's members.
+a.
+ODM, or its designee, will provide membership notices, informational materials, and instructional materials to members and eligible individuals in a manner and format that may be easily understood.
+At least annually, ODM or its designee will provide current MCP members with an open enrollment notice which describes the managed care program and includes information on the MCP options in the service area and other information regarding the managed care program as specified in 42 CFR 438.10.

+- b.
+ODM will notify members or ask MCPs to notify members about significant changes affecting contractual requirements, member services or access to providers.
+If an MCP elects not to provide, reimburse, or cover a counseling service or referral service due to an objection to the service on moral or religious grounds, ODM will provide coverage and reimbursement for these services for the MCP's members. - c.
 As applicable, ODM will provide information to MCP members on what services the MCP will not cover and how and where the MCP's members may obtain these services.

+12. Membership Selection.

-- 12. Membership Selection and Premium Payment - a.
-The Medicaid Consumer Hotline (henceforth referred to as the "Hotline") The ODMcontracted Hotline is responsible for providing unbiased education and selection services for the Medicaid managed care program.
+- a.
+The Ohio Medicaid Consumer Hotline (henceforth referred to as the "Hotline") is responsible for providing unbiased education and selection services for the Medicaid managed care program.
 The Hotline operates a statewide toll-free telephone center to assist eligible individuals in selecting an MCP or choosing a health care delivery option. - b.
-Auto-Assignment Eligible individuals that fail to select a plan will be assigned to an MCP in accordance with 42 CFR 438.50 and at the discretion of ODM. - c.
-Consumer Contact Record (CCR): ODM or their designated entity shall provide CCRs to MCPs on no less than a weekly basis.
+Eligible individuals who fail to select a plan will be auto-assigned to an MCP at the discretion of ODM in accordance with 42 CFR 438.54. - c.
+ODM or their designated entity shall provide Consumer Contact Records (CCRs) to MCPs on no less than a weekly basis.
 The CCRs are a record of each consumer initiated MCP enrollment, change, or termination, and each Hotline initiated MCP assignment processed through the Hotline. - d.
 ODM verifies MCP enrollment via a membership roster.
-ODM or its designated entity provides a full member roster (F) and a change roster (C) via HIPAA 834 compliant transactions. - e.
-Monthly Premiums ODM will remit payment to the MCPs via an electronic funds transfer (EFT), or at the discretion of ODM, by paper warrant.
+ODM or its designated entity provides HIPAA compliant 834 daily and monthly transactions. - 13.
+Monthly Premium Payment.
+ODM will remit payment to the MCPs via an electronic funds transfer (EFT), or at the discretion of ODM, by paper warrant. - a.
+ODM will confirm all premium payments paid to the MCP during the month via a monthly remittance advice (RA).

-Appendix D ODM Responsibilities Page 3 of 3

-- f.
-Remittance Advice (RA) ODM will confirm all premium payments paid to the MCP during the month via a monthly RA.
 ODM or its designated entity will provide a record of each recipient detail level payment via HIPAA 820 compliant transactions.
-ODM or its designee will keep a record of each MCPs Accounts Payable (i.e. Pay 4 Performance, Primary Care Rate Increase, and Health Insurance Provider Fee) and Accounts Receivable (i.e. Penalty, Credit Balance) transaction on the MITS Provider Portal Report Tab. - 13.
-ODM will make available a website which includes current program information. - 14.
-ODM will regularly provide information to MCPs regarding different aspects of MCP performance including, but not limited to, information on MCP-specific and statewide external quality review organization surveys, focused clinical quality of care studies, consumer satisfaction surveys and provider profiles. - 15.
-Communications The Bureau of Managed Care (BMC) is responsible for the oversight of the MCPs' provider agreements with ODM.
-Within the BMC, a specific Contract Administrator (CA) has been assigned to each MCP.
+ODM or its designee will keep a record of each MCPs Accounts Payable (i.e. Pay 4 Performance, Primary Care Rate Increase, and Health Insurance Provider Fee) and Accounts Receivable (i.e. Penalty, Credit Balance) transaction on the MITS Provider Portal Report Tab. - b.
+ODM will make available a website which includes current program information. - c.
+ODM will regularly provide information to MCPs regarding different aspects of MCP performance including, but not limited to, information on MCP-specific and statewide external quality review organization surveys, focused clinical quality of care studies, consumer satisfaction surveys and provider profiles.

+Appendix D ODM Responsibilities Page 60 of 206

+14. The Office of Managed Care (OMC) is responsible for the oversight of the MCPs' provider agreements with ODM.
+Within the OMC, a specific Contract Administrator (CA) has been assigned to each MCP.
 Unless expressly directed otherwise, MCPs shall first contact their designated CA for questions/assistance related to Medicaid and/or the MCP's program requirements /responsibilities.
 If their CA is not available and the MCP needs immediate assistance, MCP staff should request to speak to a supervisor within the Managed Care Contract Administration Section.